 Wearing mouth and nose covers has proven to be a particularly effective measure in the pandemic.
 Especially against the background of possible particularly contagious mutations, the federal and state governments point out that FFP2 masks have a higher protective effect than simple surgical masks or everyday masks.
-Wearing an FFP2 mask when using local public transport is therefore mandatory from an incidence of 100.
+We therefore recommend wearing an FFP2 mask when using local public transport.
 In this way, you can protect yourself and others more effectively against infection and make an important contribution against the spread of particularly contagious mutations of the coronavirus.